Calophyllum brasiliense: Uses

 It is used in the cosmetic and dermatological industry, the oil being known as tamanu oil, for skin cleaning, and against skin wrinkles, after tattoo skin care.
 The fruit is composed of 44% of oil, and it can be burnt as bio-fuel.
 There are dozens of references about calophyllum oil active properties, from pre-Columbian Incas and Aztecs in Latin America, to Asian and Polynesian Islands.

+The timber provides very high chatoyance, with an average value above 23 PZC.

 Cultivation

 The substitution of forested trees such as guanandi in place of irregular, illegal cutting of Amazon trees is proven to be very positive to preserve these important biomes;